matteocarina/DL-comparison-in-EEG-for-tracking-attention/README.md

 preprocessing step that peeks ahead inflates the score without being deployable.

 It is hard enough that most driver-monitoring work avoids it.
-The common framing is *detection* — classify a driver as drowsy or alert — which sidesteps the harder question of predicting **how slow** the next response will be which would be crucial for a stimulating device.
+The common framing is *detection* (classify a driver as drowsy or alert) which sidesteps the harder question of predicting **how slow** the next response will be which would be crucial for a stimulating device.
 Predicting a continuous reaction time is the version attempted here, and published results show why it is avoided: a 2025 paper on this exact dataset reports correlations of 0.21–0.26 between predicted and